GiovaniSerra/networking-labs/CCNA/basic/stp-rstp-basics/README.md

 Unlike Layer 3 IP packets—which feature a Time-To-Live (TTL) header field to drop looped packets—Ethernet Layer 2 frames lack a TTL field.
 In a topology with redundant physical paths and no spanning-tree protocol, three major issues occur:

-1. **Broadcast Storms:** Switches continuously flood broadcast frames (such as ARP Requests) out of all interfaces except the receiving one.
-These frames loop endlessly, consuming 100% of available bandwidth and causing CPU starvation across network devices.
+1. **Broadcast Storms:** Switches generate excessive, looping Layer 2 traffic that can severely degrade network performance or saturate available bandwidth, potentially leading to a denial-of-service condition across the broadcast domain.
 2. **MAC Address Table Instability:** The constant arrival of identical source MAC addresses on different physical interfaces forces switches to continually rewrite their CAM (Content Addressable Memory) tables, crippling frame forwarding logic.
 3. **Multiple Frame Transmission:** End hosts receive duplicate copies of unicast frames, leading to protocol stack errors at the upper layers.